ITOCHU Corporation

 -

-The company commits to protect wildlife, including rare, threatened, endangered and critically endangered species from over-hunting, and also states that it allows hunting only for local community subsistence.
-It isn't clear if hunting is banned in all other circumstances.
+The company only "expects" the suppliers to commit to protecting wildlife, including rare, threatened, endangered and critically endangered species from over-hunting, and also states that it allows hunting only for local community subsistence.
+It is also not clear if hunting is banned in all other circumstances.

 -